cholem0/roshan-django-proj/README.md

 If you want to start fresh, delete the following:

-    The database file:
-        Locate and delete the SQLite database file (e.g., db.sqlite3 or the file named in your project).
-    The migrations folders:
-        Found inside each app directory, typically named migrations/.
+    Database file and the migrations folders

 Available Default Users
 Superuser